umd-lib/wstrack/server/README.md

 ## CSV History File Configuration

 The application records workstation login/logout activity to a CSV file.
-Activity is only recorded for new records (either generated through the GUI, or from the API endpoint).
-Edits to existing records and deletions are *not* recorded.
+Only activity on the "wstrack_client" endpoint ("/track") is recorded.
+New records, edits, or deletions through the GUI are *not* recorded.

 Activity for each day is recorded in files named for that day (the filename format is "YYYY-MM-DD.csv").